alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/ios.md

-During the onboarding process, the user must use the Settings > Wi-Fi menu option on the iOS device to manually connect to the Soft AP that is advertised by the onboardable.
+During the onboarding process, the user must use the Settings > Wi-Fi menu option on the iOS device to manually connect to the Soft AP that is advertised by the onboardee.

 This step is necessary because it is not possible to programmatically change the Wi-Fi network that the iOS device is connected to.

-Additionally, once the onboardable has been onboarded, and is therefore no longer in Soft AP mode, the iOS device may automatically connect to a different access point than the one to which the onboardable is connected.
-As a result, the user may need to use the Settings > Wi-Fi menu option a second time on the iOS device to connect to the access point that the onboardable was onboarded to.
+Additionally, once the onboardee has been onboarded, and is therefore no longer in Soft AP mode, the iOS device may automatically connect to a different access point than the one to which the onboardee is connected.
+As a result, the user may need to use the Settings > Wi-Fi menu option a second time on the iOS device to connect to the access point that the onboardee was onboarded to.

 As a result, it is recommended that the application using the Onboarding service framework provide hints or guides to the user to perform these steps to properly access the Wi-Fi networks.

 [building-ios]: /develop/building/ios-osx
 [about-api-guide-ios]: /develop/api-guide/about/ios